wpichl/Notepad/README.md

 # Notepad Mini Version

-Just a tini version of the original microsoft notepad i have been working on
+A tiny copy of the original Microsoft Notepad I have been working on to practice my skills in C and in the Windows API